How to Draw Eyes - ROUND

 LASHES A - Start from the same point and flare outward.

 LASHES B - Start from different points and come together (I am using this one in the sample drawing).

-Feel free to experiment with lashes because it can make your character's eyes dynamic.
+Feel free to experiment with lashes because it can make your character's eyes more dynamic.

 STEP 6: Depth - Shading

-This step is pretty much optional.
-Some artists do not like to use so much screentone because they want to keep their art simple, clear and clean with lots of black and white spaces (and of course, screen tones are expensive!!)
-But using screentone around the eyes can create various effects!
-In the example, I have added screentone and other shading to indicate areas which will require shading when strong light is flashed against the character's face.
-But if you have seen MU Days, I don't do this to every close ups (it'll simply take too long! haha! shh... don't tell anyone).
+This step is optional.
+Some artists do not like to use so much screentone because they want to keep their art simple, clear, and clean with lots of black and white spaces (and of course, screentones are expensive!!)
+But using screentone around the eyes can create various effects.
+In the example, I have added screentone and other shadings to indicate areas which will require more shading when strong light is flashed against the character's face.
+But if you have seen MU Days, I don't do this to every close up (it would simply take too long!
+Haha!
+Shh... don't tell anyone).

-Now that we have covered all the steps, I encourage you to download and print our template for further practices!
+Now that we have covered all the steps, I encourage you to download and print our template for further practice!

-I hope that you found this tutorial useful and will continue to visit our page for future tutorials, books, webcomic and much more!
+I hope that you found this tutorial useful and will continue to visit our page for future tutorials, books, webcomics, and much more!

 ★ Click HERE to download BLANK EYE TEMPLATE

 ★ Click HERE to get KODA TADASHI SENSEI'S EYE Ebook